 - Appeal - some of you might not care at all how your gaming setup looks, but if you are someone that enjoys browsing the Battlestations subreddit, then you may care how your setup appears to others.
 Often, gaming chairs are elegant or aesthetically impressive so adding one to your current setup can take it to the next level.

-Things To Consider When Buying A New Gaming Chair
+What To Consider When Buying A New Chair

-Since you are in the market for a new gaming chair, there are some aspects that you should keep in mind while searching for the ideal chair for your needs:
+Since you are in the market for a new chair model, there are some aspects that you should keep in mind while searching for the best gaming chair for your needs:

 More important in the high-end gaming chair market, the reputation of the manufacturer can tell you a lot of things about the potential longevity, build quality, features and comfort level of the model you are interested in buying.
 Remember, cheap gaming chair models will likely be third-party Chinese brands that have little to no existing information out there about them.